swachian/KTeeth/README.md

 # KTeeth

+This project is about an API server demo written with Kotlin and Ktor.
-This project was created using the [Ktor Project Generator](https://start.ktor.io).
+It was created using the [Ktor Project Generator](https://start.ktor.io).

 Here are some useful links to get you started: